oklona/Miele-MQTT/README.md

 The script will NOT save your username and password, but it will obtain an autorization code, which will be saved in miele-config.php along with the rest of the data.
 If you are worried that someone wants to play with your household appliances, make sure to keep this file safe.

+To send commands to your appliance, publish mqtt in the form of:
+Topic: <Topic>/command/<deviceID>/<action>
+Data: <data>

+Example:
+Topic: /miele/command/0010101010/powerOn
+Data: true

 The script does NOT work on my Windows 10 installation currently, I hope to be able to do something about that soon.

 The code written currently covers Miele dishwashers, washing machines and dryers (thanks, Stoffi!).
 Run the script with parameter "-d" to retrieve all data about your appliances, send it to me, and I can add more appliance-support to the script. -Or you could add to the script through Github (I believe, this is my very first Github project.)